 Landscapes, including winter scenes and skating scenes, recur throughout Griffier's career and are trademarks of his visual lexicon.

 Today this painting hangs above a staircase at the Merchant Adventurers' Hall in York.
 The Hall once provided facilities for the medieval merchants of York to conduct business and socialise.
 It provided alms facilities and offered a chapel for worship.
 York was emerging as the commercial and social hub of the north by the end of the 1600s.
 It's possible that one of the wealthy merchants of the day purchased Dutch Snow Scene with Skaters on his travels, perhaps to London, and later presented it to the Hall.

 Griffier was attached to a guild.
-In 1677, he was admitted as a ‘free-brother’ of the Company of Painter-Stainers in London and contributed a landscape painting to their hall.
+In 1677, he was admitted as a 'free-brother' of the Company of Painter-Stainers in London and contributed a landscape painting to their hall.
 Griffier owned a yacht on the Thames and would sketch locations that he sailed past.
-On Griffier’s return to Holland for a decade from 1695 – the possible year of execution of this work – his yacht was shipwrecked off the Dutch coast.
-Griffier returned to London, and passed away in his Millbank home at ‘a good old age’ of 72*.
-His son Robert Griffier and grandson Jan Griffier II were also landscape painters.
+On Griffier's return to Holland for a decade from 1695 – the possible year of execution of this work – his yacht was shipwrecked off the Dutch coast.
+Griffier returned to London, and passed away in his Millbank home at 'a good old age' of 72.
+His sons Robert Griffier and Jan Griffier II were also landscape painters.

 With thanks to Captain Stephen Upright RN (Clerk to the Company) and Lauren Marshall (Hall Manager & Audience Development Officer) at the York Company of Merchant Adventurers for providing further information on this painting.